CVE-2012-5642

 01 // Technical Summary

 Fail2ban, a popular intrusion prevention system, is vulnerable to a remote code execution (RCE) attack.
-This vulnerability, stemming from improper handling of the matches tag in custom action files, allows attackers to inject malicious code, potentially leading to complete system compromise and data exfiltration.
+This vulnerability, stemming from improper handling of the matches tag in custom action files, allows attackers to inject malicious code, potentially leading to system compromise and data exfiltration.

 02 // Vulnerability Mechanism